redhat-developer/app-services-cli/CONTRIBUTING.md

 ### Creating the release

-Execute `git tag 0.20.1` to create the release tag.
-Then execute `git push origin 0.20.1` to push to the tag to your remote (GitHub).
+Execute `git tag v0.20.1` to create the release tag.
+Then execute `git push origin v0.20.1` to push to the tag to your remote (GitHub).
 Once pushed, a [GitHub Action](https://github.com/redhat-developer/app-services-cli/actions/workflows/release.yml) will create a release on GitHub and upload the binaries.

+> NOTE: To create a pre-release, the tag should have appropriate suffix, e.g v0.20.1-alpha1

 ### Generate a changelog